 - The Public Elections (Jersey) Law 2002 set out duties of owners or occupiers of property in a parish in receipt an electoral return and further provides that anyone eligible to vote has a duty to register, albeit there is no penalty for not registering.

-- Other information you provide to us is done so by you voluntarily although we recognise that in many instances you have no choice but to provide your personal data e.g. if you wish to apply for a driving licence.
-Accordingly, we do not ask for your consent to process your personal data.
+- Other information you provide to us is done so by you voluntarily although we recognise that in many instances you have no choice but to provide your personal data e.g. if you wish to apply for a licence.
+Accordingly, we do not ask for your consent to process your personal data other than in circumstances where this is the only lawful basis available to us.
 Where we obtain your personal data from third party organisations such as the States of Jersey Police this is in accordance with an information/data sharing agreement between us and the third party.

 Telephone: +44 (0) 1534 767555

 Comité de Connétables

 We will review this privacy notice periodically and will post updates on our website.